TorstenStueber/starlightProtocol/rigorous.md

   - let
     - `GuestSettleWithHostTxSig = sign(SettleWithHostTx, CosignerSecret)`
     - `GuestRatchetSig = sign(RatchetTx, CosignerSecret)`
-    - <span style="color:red">This is an attack vector; guest blindly sings a transaction that merges some unknown accounts into `HostAccount` without proving that `HostAccount` has any rights to them; our one-way scheme instead lets host create these transactions and already signs them before sending them to guest, which proves to guest that this is legit</span>
+    - _This is an attack vector; guest blindly sings a transaction that merges some unknown accounts into `HostAccount` without proving that `HostAccount` has any rights to them; our one-way scheme instead lets host create these transactions and already signs them before sending them to guest, which proves to guest that this is legit_
   - send a `ChannelAcceptMsg` to host with fields
     - `EscrowAccountId: id(EscrowAccount)`
     - `GuestSettleWithHostTxSig`